 Thus a network user booking a within-day standard capacity product only has to pay for the hours booked for the rest of the gas day, including the multiplier.

-5. Level of discounts according to Article 9(2)of Regulation (EU) 2017/460
+5. Discounts pursuant to Article 9(2) of Regulation (EU) 2017/460